bonomani/devmon/docs/TEMPLATES.md

 ```

 ### WORST transform
-The transform takes two 'source OIDs' and stores the value associated with the worst alarm color
+The transform takes two `source OIDs` and stores the value associated with the worst alarm color
 (red as the worst, green as the best) in the `target oid`.

 ## The thresholds file
-Specify threshold limits for the OIDs, including their corresponding alarm color levels and messages
+Specify `threshold` limits for the OIDs, including their corresponding alarm `color` levels and `messages`

 ### Format
 ```